The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Fraction of Clumpy Galaxies and Their Evolution with Redshift

-Our \fclumpy~measurements are also compared with the cosmic SFR density (SFRD), as measured by \citet{MadauDickinson14}.
-This is shown as a thin blue solid line in Figure \ref{fig:clumpy_fraction}.
-The fraction of clumpy galaxies is observed to rise with decreasing redshift more steeply than the SFRD.
-However, the net change in \fclumpy~from $z>6.5$ to $z\sim2.75$, an increase of about a factor of four, is similar to that in the SFRD over the same range in redshift.
-This seemingly suggests a connection between the frequency of clumpy galaxies and the volume-averaged SFR at high redshift.
+Our \fclumpy~measurements are also compared with the cosmic SFR density (SFRD), as measured by \citet{MadauDickinson14}{, in Figure \ref{fig:clumpy_fraction}.
+It has been rescaled along the y-axis to line up with the majority of the points in the figure.} The fraction of clumpy galaxies rise{s} with decreasing redshift more steeply than the SFRD.
+However, the net change in \fclumpy~from ${z\sim7.75}$ to $z\sim2.75$, an increase of {almost} a factor of 4, is similar to that in the SFRD over the same range in redshift.
+This seemingly suggests a connection between the frequency of clumpy galaxies and the volume-averaged SFR {as a function of} redshift.